-Financial stress isn’t something anyone wants to go through.
-However, in these unprecedented times, many have had to experience this side of the coin.
-With high unemployment rates, layoffs, and a slow economy, smart financial decisions may be what everyone needs to stay afloat.
-For individuals who suffer from problem gambling, the additional financial stress may be the breaking point.
-However, the urges to bet will not stop.
+The burden of financial problems can be overwhelming for many of the individuals who contact the HelpLine.
+In these unprecedented times with high unemployment rates, layoffs, and a slow economy, smart financial decisions may be what everyone needs to stay afloat.
+For individuals who suffer from a gambling disorder however, this may not be possible, and this additional financial stress could be their breaking point, as the urges to bet will not stop, despite their financial situation.
 With online gambling on the rise and always accessible, it is improbable that the current financial situation our country finds itself in will stop gamblers from gambling.

 Money is the drug that fuels the action of the gambling; gamblers are addicted to the action, not necessarily the money, but the money is what is required to stay in the action.
 Access to credit funds much of problem gamblers money needs, and gamblers may have large numbers of creditors and high debts due to gambling.
 When the money to gamble runs out, the gambler often convinces themselves that the next time they gamble they will win it back and so instead of paying the rent or mortgage or car payment or utility bill, they place “just one more bet” in effort to get even or improve their financial situation.
 As a result, it is not uncommon to hear reports on the HelpLine as reflected in this year’s data, of problem gamblers having difficulty paying household bills (67%), gambling away savings, equity or retirement monies (65%), and even selling or pawning assets to get more money when necessary so that they can continue to gamble (50%, reflecting a 7% increase from last year’s data) .

 Problem gambling can fool those affected into thinking that the end of these financial worries is just one bet away, while the hole grows deeper and deeper.